Self-Directed IRA

 UBTI (Unrelated Business Taxable Income)

-The type of income that is taxable.
+The type of income that is taxable from an active business investment in your Self-Directed IRA.

 The first is when a tax-exempt organization or entity, such as a non-profit organization or IRA/Solo 401(k), invests in an unincorporated operating business (such as an LLC that sells goods or services).
 The income that flows from the LLC to the IRA is ordinary income and, therefore, is subject to UBIT.

-When does UBIT apply?
+When Does UBIT Apply?

 Table 1: IRA Investment Income and UBIT